brandenc40/safer/README.md

 ### Scraping Benchmark

-Benchmarks the time it takes for mapping a snapshot response from html to a CompanySnapshot struct.
+Benchmark of the time it takes for mapping a snapshot response from html to a CompanySnapshot struct.
 This includes minimal time spent waiting for response from server since it uses a mock http server.

 ```shell